-- 5. Partial credit sometimes counts.
-At times, a person may have limited experience, problems documenting all of their experiences, or not need full credit in a course.
-Although most of Southeastern's courses carry three credits, less credit at times is awarded.
-Students should only request credit that is applicable towards graduation.
-Faculty can award less credit than is requested if the Learning Essay does not support full credit or the academic advisor certifies that the student requires less credit. - 6.
-Learning Essays are not graded.
-Faculty must, however, be assured that a student with the indicated learning would have earned at least a "C" grade in the course.
-Courses are recorded on the transcript with a grade of "CR" for credit. - 7.
-Learning Essay Assessment Fees are charged.
+- 7. Learning Artifacts Assessment Fees are charged.
 These are to cover the assessment process and not the credit awarded, since the assessment must be completed regardless of how much credit is recommended and whether or not the process results in a credit award.
 The Fee is based on the number of credits submitted for evaluation by the student and is charged at the time of submission.
 Payment must be satisfactorily addressed prior to the assessment process. - 8.
-Each Learning Essay must stand on its own.
-Courses should not reference other Essays or refer the evaluator to other courses.
-Students who plan to submit multiple Learning Essays should consider initially working on one Essay and receiving the credit assessment.
-This ensures accurate interpretation of the guidelines and the most efficient use of time. - Learning Essays are official academic submitted assignments.
+Each Learning Artifact must stand on its own.
+Courses should not reference other Artifacts or refer the evaluator to other courses.
+Students who plan to submit multiple Learning Artifacts should consider initially working on one Artifacts and receiving the credit assessment.
+This ensures accurate interpretation of the guidelines and the most efficient use of time. - 9.
+Learning Artifacts are official academic submitted assignments.
 They therefore are governed by the University's plagiarism and academic honesty guidelines.
-Evidence of purposefully submitting inaccurate information will result in non-awarding of credit, forfeiture of the Learning Essay Fee, and possible dismissal from the University.
+Evidence of purposefully submitting inaccurate information will result in non-awarding of credit, forfeiture of the Learning Artifact Fee, and possible dismissal from the University.

-Learning Essay Sections.
+Learning Artifacts Sections.

-Learning Essays must contain the following sections.
-The indicated page lengths are expectation guidelines.
-Significantly less or more pages usually indicate a misunderstanding of section guidelines, students' insufficient experience or knowledge of the academic field, or a lack of focus on the learning acquired.
+Learning Artifacts must contain the following sections.
+Significantly less or more artifact content usually indicates a misunderstanding of section guidelines, students' insufficient experience or knowledge of the academic field, or a lack of focus on the learning acquired.

 Cover Sheet.
-(1 page) The cover sheet must include the following information: Student Name, ID Number, Major Program, Date of Creation, Subject of Learning Essay.
+(1 page) The cover sheet must include the following information: Student Name, ID Number, Major Program, Date of Creation, Subject of Learning Artifact.